 The DNs range can be modified by moving the histogram slider left-right.
-See an example bellow showing original and enhanced images.

 3.2.3 Filters

 Filters are used to improve the quality of the raster image by eliminating spurious data or enhancing features in the data.
 The no-data values of the source band are not considered by the filter operation.
 There are several implemented filters grouped in 6 submenus, on a new window: Detect Lines, Detect Gradients, Smooth and Blurr, Sharpen, Enhance Discontinuities and Non Linear Filters.
 These filters can be accessed from the main menu Tools/Apply Filter.